Whitsundays, Queensland: Education

 Hayman Island State School is a government primary (Prep-6) school for boys and girls at Hayman Island (20.0565°S 148.8873°E).
-In 2017, the school had an enrolment of 6 students with 2 teachers and 0 non-teaching staff.
+In 2017, the school had an enrolment of 6 students with 2 teachers.

 Hamilton Island State School is a government primary (Prep-6) school for boys and girls at Hamilton Island (20.3452°S 148.9530°E).
 In 2017, the school had an enrolment of 56 students with 5 teachers (4 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).

+There are no primary schools on the other islands in the locality and there are no secondary schools serving the locality; the alternatives are distance education and boarding school.